alianjum520/cyber-fyp/README.md

     'USER': [user of your db],
     'PASSWORD': [password of your db],
     'HOST': 'localhost',

-    # Or an IP Address that your DB is hosted on
-    'PORT': 'port on which your db is running',
+    'PORT': ['port on which your db is running'],
   }
 }
 6. python manage.py migrate